MarikenvdVelden/Replication-Hackathons/Mini-Hackathon3.md

 #### Challenge 2

-Develop an infographic making a meaningful visualization of your data with `ggplot2`.
-Try to make the plot as appealing as possible.
+Develop an infographic to visualize a meaningful relationship based on your data using `ggplot2`.
+Try to make the infographic as informative and appealing as possible.
 For this, you can use the [*ggplot2 cheat sheet*](https://rstudio.com/wp-content/uploads/2015/03/ggplot2-cheatsheet.pdf), the [*R Graphics Cookbook*](http://www.cookbook-r.com/Graphs/), and/ or the [*BBC Visual and Data Journalism